edisontim/eternum-loader/README.md

 ### Easy way

-The easiest way to install is via [the game](https://eternum.realms.world).
+The easiest way to install is via the settings directly in [the game](https://eternum.realms.world).

 There's no configuration, simply launch the app and select the chain you want to sync.